jermnelson/intro2libsys/textbook/chapters/one/html5-ajax-json.rst

 ---
 Cascading Style Sheets, currently in its third version, is an auxiliary to HTML that is used for styling web pages by specifying the fonts, colors, position, and other aspects of the structure of the web pages.
-Through the use of external stylesheets, complex and large websites can standardize the appearance through common CSS classes and attributes.
+Through the use of external style-sheets, complex and large websites can standardize the appearance through common CSS classes and attributes.

 While the ideal is separating the appearance from the structure in a website, by CSS and